Burnt Project 1: History and influences

-Burnt Project 1 was formed in 2001 by Kiwizenz-Tawagun, aka David Boulanger, who includes in his influences Queens of the Stoneage, Red Hot Chili Peppers, Dave Matthews, Jimi Hendrix, and Bob Marley.
+Burnt Project 1 was formed in 2001 by Kiwizenz-Tawagun, David Boulanger, who includes in his influences Queens of the Stoneage, Red Hot Chili Peppers, Dave Matthews, Jimi Hendrix, and Bob Marley.
 In 2003, they released their first album, The Avenue, which was nominated as Best Indigenous Music Album at the Juno Awards of 2004; the band's second album, Hometown, won Aboriginal Recording of the Year at the Juno Awards of 2006.

 In June 2008, the band played a special concert at the Indian Residential School Museum of Canada, which was formerly a residential school itself.
 The Nanaandawe'iti Nagamonan: Healing Songs concert was performed and recorded at the Long Plain First Nation Reserve, located at Portage la Prairie in Manitoba.
 The CBC commissioned David Boulanger to write a song dedicated to residential school survivors.
 His mother, Cathy Boulanger, and friend, Winnipeg's Poet Laureate Duncan Mercredi were both survivors and participated in the song's composition.

 The band's third album, The Black List, was nominated as Best Aboriginal Album at the Juno Awards of 2013.

 The band performed at the 2013 Indspire Awards.

 In May 2021, Burnt Project 1 performed in concert at Winnipeg's West End Cultural Centre; the concert was filmed by Farpoint Films and made into the film Red Road.